T-64: Ukraine

-Ukraine deployed its T-64s during the initial outbreak of the War in Donbas.
+Ukraine deployed its T-64s during the initial outbreak of the war in Donbas.
 About 300 Ukrainian T-64s were reported lost to enemy action in 2014.
 At least 20 were abandoned during disorderly withdrawals and subsequently captured by pro-Russian separatists of the Donetsk People's Republic and Luhansk People's Republic.
 In June 2014, Russia began reactivating T-64s from its reserve stocks and donating them to the separatists as well.
-Donating surplus T-64s to the separatists was seen as cost-effective and deniable because the Russian military no longer had any use for the tanks and they could passed off as individual examples captured from the Ukrainian Army.
+Donating surplus T-64s to the separatists was seen as cost-effective and deniable because the Russian military no longer had any use for the tanks and they could be passed off as individual examples captured from the Ukrainian Army.
 US intelligence officials noted that "Russia will claim these tanks were taken from Ukrainian forces...[but] we are confident that these tanks came from Russia."
 Separatist T-64s donated by Russia could be distinguished by their lack of Ukrainian markings and upgrades.
 By early 2022, the separatist armies collectively operated a little over 100 T-64s of various marks and configurations.

 There were around 40 T-64BVs stationed in Crimea in February 2014.
 Russia initially seized these tanks following its annexation of the peninsula, although they were returned to the Ukrainian government in June.

-T-64s were used by both Ukraine and the pro-Russian separatists during 2022 Russian invasion of Ukraine.
-During the early phases of the invasion, Russian forces captured a number of Ukrainian T-64s, which they passed on to the separatists.
+T-64s are used by both Ukraine and the pro-Russian separatists during the 2022 Russian invasion of Ukraine.
+Amidst the early phases of the invasion, Russian forces captured some Ukrainian T-64s, which they passed on to the separatists.
 By the end of 2022, the Ukrainian Army had lost 276 T-64s either captured or destroyed.
 Pro-Russian forces had also lost 50 T-64s in 2022.
+As of 9 May 2025, Ukraine has lost 592 T-64s of various variants, with Pro-Russian losses standing at 98.

 The crews of T-64s have been called upon to act as artillery leading to shortages in 125 mm ammunition.
-Crews of the T-64 tanks rely on attack helicopters and drones, after firing at a target they move positions and fire again.
+Crews of the T-64 tanks rely on attack helicopters and drones; after firing at a target they move positions and fire again.
 If the Russian forces send infantry directly onto the battle field then the T-64 crews are required to directly support the infantry.
 On 21 December 2022 the Biden administration announced an aid package with an extra 100,000 rounds of 125 mm tank ammunition for the first time.

 Other foreign service

-Five T-64s were delivered to UNITA forces at some point during the Angolan Civil War.
-The origin of these tanks is not clear, but some number of them were also captured by MPLA forces.
+Five T-64s were delivered to UNITA forces during the Angolan Civil War.
+The origin of these tanks is not clear, but some of them were also captured by MPLA forces.
 According to video evidence, at least one was destroyed in combat.

 The Armed Forces of the Democratic Republic of the Congo received 25 T-64B1M from late 2016.
 They were seen in mid-2017 patrolling in Kasaï during the Kamwina Nsapu rebellion.